 Thinking of beginning a degree in finance or furthering your studies in this field?
-Read on to learn more about finance degrees that could help you pursue new professional opportunities or enhance your preparation for your current career.
+Read on to learn more about the types of degrees in finance that could help you pursue new professional opportunities or enhance your preparation for your current career.

 Students can choose from several finance degrees, many of which may be available both at traditional campus settings and via online finance courses.
 A Bachelor of Science degree (B.S.) may prepare students for entry-level career opportunities or further education in the field of finance.
 At the graduate level, students could pursue a masters degree in finance, typically an M.S. or Master of Science.
 Another option is an MBA, or Master of Business Administration, with a concentration in Finance.
 Your choice depends on your interests and career goals; in general, an MBA offers a business-oriented focus, while an M.S. takes a more analytical and scientific approach.